freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 $ ghostkey verify-ghost-key --ghost-certificate ~/Downloads/ghost-key-cert.pem
 Ghost certificate verified
 Info: {"action":"freenet-donation","amount":20,"delegate-key-created":"2024-07-30 15:39:26"}

+# Sign a message
+$ ghostkey sign-message --ghost-certificate ~/Downloads/ghost-key-cert.pem --ghost-signing-key ~/Downloads/ghost-key-signing-key.pem --message "Hello, World!" --output signed_message.txt

+# Verify a signed message
+$ ghostkey verify-signed-message --signed-message signed_message.txt
+Ghost certificate verified
+Info: {"action":"freenet-donation","amount":20,"delegate-key-created":"2024-07-30 15:39:26"}
+Signature verified
+Message: Hello, World!
 ```

+This demonstrates how to sign a message using your Ghost Key certificate and signing key, and then verify the signed message.
+The verification process checks both the Ghost Key certificate and the signature on the message.

 Ghost Keys provide a significant advancement in addressing the challenge of trust in decentralized
 systems.
 By anchoring identities to real-world actions while preserving privacy, Ghost Keys offer a